maidsafe/temp_safe_network/README.md

 - The `<source>` is the `Wallet` paying for data creation/mutation.
 - The `<target>` is the `Wallet` to insert the spendable balance to.
-- The `<key>` allows passing an existing `Key` XorUrl, which we'll be using to generate the spendable balance.
+- The `<key>` allows passing an existing `Key` XorUrl, which we'll be used to generate the spendable balance.
 - The `--name` is an optional nickname to give a spendable balance for easy reference,
 - The `--default` flag sets _this_ new spendable balance as the default for the containing `Wallet`.
 This can be used by wallet applications to apply some logic on how to spend and/or choose the balances for a transaction.